AngelTLH/githubpages/readme.md

 # References 👏🏻

-- Most of the Design and Implementation Ideas are taken from [Saad Pasta's Portfolio Project](https://github.com/saadpasta/developerFolio) and [ashutosh1919 masterPortfolio Project](https://github.com/ashutosh1919/masterPortfolio).
+- Most of the Design and Implementation Ideas are taken from [Saad Pasta's githubpages Project](https://github.com/saadpasta/developerFolio) and [ashutosh1919 mastergithubpages Project](https://github.com/ashutosh1919/mastergithubpages).